-204.3 Individual Interdisciplinary Studies
+203.19 Individual Interdisciplinary Studies

-The Faculty of Graduate Studies and Research has a procedure for students and departments to propose individual interdisciplinary studies.
-Although many graduate programs are already interdisciplinary to some extent and include the flexibility for students to meet their objectives within the existing program, it may be that a proposed area of study for an individual student cannot be effectively accommodated within a single department.
-An individual, interdisciplinary graduate program may be an appropriate response.
+An individual, interdisciplinary graduate program may be appropriate where a proposed area of study for an individual student cannot be effectively accommodated within a single department.

 There should be strong reasons for establishing an individual program rather than operating within the context of a current program.

 There is no obligation for departments to offer an interdisciplinary program to a student.
 However, departments may consider creating a program for an individual student if they are prepared to provide an appropriate program and if they have adequate supervision, facilities, and other resources necessary to offer such a program.
 Both the home and conjoint department will be designated on the degree.
 Departments may also propose an individual specialization at the outset of the program.
-Individual interdisciplinary graduate programs are restricted to thesis-based programs (master's and doctoral) and are not applicable to probationary or qualifying students.

-Applicants should have a superior academic record with substantial background in at least one of the disciplines.

-The initial impetus for an individual interdisciplinary program will come from the student who shall prepare a brief written proposal and apply through the home department.
-More detailed guidelines are available from departments or from the Faculty of Graduate Studies and Research.
+The template for Individual Interdisciplinary Studies proposals is found at Individual Interdisciplinary Program available in www.gradstudies.ualberta.ca/ formscabinet.aspx.

-204.4 Diploma and Certificate Programs
+203.20 Diploma and Certificate Programs